First time in INDIA | From thought to real

 I’m getting used to their habit a little bit.
 In the image that everyone looks like the cheater, I feel that they had a playful mood in it as well.
 In this picture, I would like to take a photo with a bogie.
 But a guy inside the train pushed his tongue out and play with his eyes.
 So I changed my mind to take pictures with him instead.
 Then, two more Indian came to take a photo with me.
 If we stay longer, I would have to take the photo with the whole bogie.

 We headed to the Auto car to get to Thai Temple.
 Indian people kept pressing the horn and driving dangerously.
 To tell you the truth, the drivers here must be very skillful.
 It’s like they almost hit a cow for several times but not.
-They just drive very near within an inch.
+They just drive very near an inch.
 Kolkata, which is known as a hard city to drive in.
 Here is far more challenging.
-The dust was all around, and the road has holes that could give you a neck pain.
+The dust was all around, and the road has holes that could give you neck pain.
 You might feel like your intestine is almost gathered together on the toes.
 Is there any difficulty more than this?!
 Bring it on!

 On the way to town & Cow poop

 The cow is holy God according to their belief.
 So how can cow poop not be sacred?
 Valid logic, right?
 I will not argue that.
 By the way, Indian people take the cow poop and get a handful of it then roll it into a flat bundle, Finally, plug it into the wall.
 It will be like Chinese Chive Dumplings on the wall but let’s make a guess “What is the Cow’s poop art for?”.
-I searched it.
-The results said cow poop here could protect you from evil things and prevent that things to get into your house also attract to your family too.
-But actually, it is a fuel.
+I searched for it.
+The results said cow poop here could protect you from evil things and prevent those things to get into your house also attract to your family too.
+But actually, it is fuel.
 I saw that when he form it up, they put a little hay in it.
 And put it on the wall.
 When the scraps of hay went down because of the dryness, they took it and used it as fuel in their household.
 This thing could be kept for a long time.
 And you know what?
-It’s unlimited, and it coulee be sold in the market for money.
+It’s unlimited, and it coulee be sold in the market for the money.
 This is brilliant!